 The Labtech business area has undergone strong growth in all geographic markets during the year.
 The increase for the diagnostics companies is mainly related to sales of certified COVID-19 tests and other tests such as blood gas analysis, used in the hospital ICU units.
-For other products, which are mainly used in non-emergent medical care, demand has declined since patients have chosen not to seek care during the pandemic.

-Research companies have had strong demand for COVID-19 related products, but they were also hit by lower demand when academic institutions were closed.
+Research companies have had strong demand for COVID-19 related products well as virus research in general.